 This trip is self-contained.
 Students will camp in tents, cook their own food on camp stoves, and practice backcountry hygiene (no access to bathroom facilities).

-REGISTRATION IS NOT AVAILABLE AT THIS TIME.
 REGISTRATION FOR ASCENT IS PART OF YOUR FIRST YEAR DASHBOARD REGISTRATION - BEGINNING ON MAY 22.

 Who can go?